 Recommended article: Property tax for homeowners in Singapore: How much to pay + Rebates + Deadline

-Increase in Annual Value (AV) of property in 2023
+Increase in Annual Value (AV) and property taxes

-Take note that as part of its annual review, IRAS has increased the Annual Value for both HDB and private residential properties in 2023.
-This means that most owners can expect to pay for higher property tax this year.
+Take note that as part of its annual review, IRAS has increased the Annual Value for both HDB and private residential properties.
 The increase is in line with the increase in market rentals.

-How can I check the AV of a property?
+How can I check the AV of my property and others’?

-You can check the AV of your own property free of charge using the View Property Dashboard on IRAS’ website.
+You can check the AV of your property for free using the View Property Dashboard on IRAS’ website.
 Other than that, you can also check the AV of any other property in Singapore using the Check Annual Value of Property tool, with a fee of S$2.50 per lookup.

 You may also want to get an estimate of your property value with the 99 Property Value Tool.